bevatsal1122/ShipHooks/docs/hooks/nft-reduced-fees.md

-# Discounted Fee Swap Hook
+# NFT Discounted Fee Swap Hook

 The Discounted/Reduced Fee Swap hook allows users holding a specific token to benefit from reduced fees when performing swap operations.
 This incentivizes token holding and can be used as a reward mechanism for your platform's users.